 Moderate calorie levels and lean proteins for muscle maintenance is the best way to prevent big dogs from putting on more weight than they should.
 This helps to support and protect the connective tissues that allow for comfortable joint movement.

 Many large breed dog foods also contain hip and joint supplements that protect against age and size-related deterioration of the joints.

 Horizon Complete Large Breed Adult Dog Food starts with high-quality fresh chicken and is complimented by healthy whole grains to support appropriate digestion and weight management.
 The low glycemic formula helps your dog use energy more efficiently and leaves your dog feeling fuller for longer.

 Hip and joint care ingredients, like glucosamine and chondroitin, help to reduce inflammation and protect the connective tissues that make up your dog's joints.
 Like all Horizon formulas, a pre and probiotic blend are added to boost digestion.

 Affordable Dog Food for Small Breeds

 Just like big dogs need a more specialized diet, so do their tiny counterparts.
 Small breed dogs tend to have a better metabolism than bigger doggos, so their diets may need to be more calorie-dense to help them maintain energy and muscle.

 These calorie-dense diets are also helpful when it comes to portion sizes.
 Little dogs have little tummies, so they need food that can pack more nutrition into a smaller meal.

 Top Pick: Amicus Small Breed

 Another food from our friends at Horizon, Amicus Small Breed Dog Food, is specifically designed with the needs of small breed dogs in mind.
-Amicus is a meat-rich and low-glycemic formula that is well suited to the higher metabolism of small breeds.
+Amicus is a meat-rich and low-glycemic formula well suited to a small breeds' higher metabolism.